ohmysmtp/docs/docs/reference/send.md

 - You can send to up 50 email addresses in one go in the `To` address fields
 - The endpoint supports a total email size of 50 MB
+- Rate limits exist for high send volumes over short periods of time.
+If you are experiencing this or believe you will, contact our Support team to discuss

 ### Headers